 Your research project: a life-changing experience

 When you commit to Part II Plant Sciences you'll receive a list of research project titles during the long vacation.
 This gives you time to make your selection and if your project requires, start term a little early to set up the project, e.g. meet with your supervisory team, organise growing of plants.
 The research project investigative work will be undertaken in Michaelmas and the first four weeks of Lent Terms.
 This will give you enough time to obtain a substantial body of data that may even be publishable and allow you time to write up and submit by the end of Lent Term.
 The project should not normally occupy more than an average of 16 hours per week.
 Your project supervisor and members of their research group will be responsible for your technical training and will guide you in the preparation of your final report.
-Examples of past projects are kept in the Plant Sciences Library.
+Examples of past projects are uploaded to the Moodle site.
 Students may also undertake Research Projects at the Sainsbury Laboratory.
 Projects are assessed by the supervisor and another member of academic staﬀ.